Éric Zemmour: Early life and family

 Zemmour was born on 31 August 1958 in the Seine department, now part of Seine-Saint-Denis.
-According to Zemmour himself, his parents were Berber Jews.
+According to Zemmour himself, his parents were Berber Jews, whose last name means olive tree in Berber.
 Although Arabic-speaking from French Algeria, they held French citizenship in accordance with the Crémieux Decree of 1870.
 They had moved to metropolitan France in 1952, before the Algerian War, alongside their parents and siblings.
 Upon their arrival in France, Zemmour's paternal grandparents, born Liaou and Messouka, took the names Justin and Rachel, and maternal grandmother, born Ourida, took her middle name Claire.
 Zemmour's maternal grandfather—who served as his namesake—was named Léon.

 Zemmour's parents were Roger Zemmour, a paramedic, and Lucette, a housewife.
 His father was often absent and so he was principally raised by his mother and grandmother; he has since said that this helped him to forge his character, and that it was his mother who instilled in him drive and ambition for excellence.
 He has one younger brother, Jean-Luc.

 Zemmour grew up first in Drancy and later in the Paris Château Rouge quarter.
 He was brought up in the Jewish faith.
 Although private about his faith, he follows the directions of the Halakha and attended synagogues frequently until the death of his father in 2013.
 He has stated that his Jewish name is "Moïse".